Mesnage-Org/pgfinder/docs/usage.md

 The results have the same name as the input file but with the extension `.csv`.
 This can be opened in statistical software or spreadsheets for subsequent viewing.

-### Clearing Cache

-This implementation using Pyodide/WASM is relatively new and in doing so the browser caches (stores a locally copy) of the Python environment it has installed and will load this again when you revisit the site as its faster.
-If you encounter problems or know that a new version of PGFinder has been released to PyPI (see [Releases]() for details) you should clear the cache of your browser which will force PGFinder and its dependencies to be installed anew from PyPI.

-#### Firefox

-Instructions on clearing the cache for a single site for [Firefox](https://superuser.com/a/733154).
-Alternatively click on the padlock to the left of the address bar and select `Clear cookies and site data...`.
-Then refresh the page by pressing `F5`.

-#### Chrome/Chromium

-Instructions on clearing the cache for a single site for [Chrome/Chromium](https://www.guidingtech.com/clear-chrome-cookies-cache-one-site-only/) areavaiable, but you can use the shortcut of pressing `Shift + F5`

-#### Opera

-Instructions on clearing the cache for a single site for [Opera](https://forums.opera.com/post/229032).
-Alternatively clock on the padlock to the left of the address bar and select `Site settings` then clock on the `Clear data` button.
-Then refresh the page by pressing `F5`.

 ## Command Line

 If you wish to use the command line version you will have to follow the [installation](installation.md) instructions to